CrudeText/CrudeText/README.md

 You'll find things like:
 - Computer generated art
-- Jupyter notebooks on random datasets
+- A tool for training neural networkd for seafloor classification
-- Sensor experiments with tiny machines
+- Sensor experiments with tiny machines (finalizing repo)

 More to come soon (An AI trying to learn 🃏...)
 This place is under construction — bring a helmet. 🛠️